junclemente/ads599-capstone_project/README.md

 # Project Intro / Objective

-The main purpose of this project is to develop a school-level Early Warning System (EWS) that predicts which California public high schools are at risk of low graduation outcomes using only publicly available, non-PII education datasets.
-Unlike traditionaly EWS system that include sensitive student-level identifiers which are protected under FERPA, this project shows that meaninful early-warning signals can be derived entirely from open data aligned to the ABC framework: Attendance (A), Behavior (B), and Course performance (C).
+The main purpose of this project is to develop a school-level Early Warning System (EWS) that identifies California public high schools at risk of low graduation outcomes using only public, non-PII datasets.
+By leveraging statewide indicators aligned with the ABC framework—Attendance, Behavior, and Course performance—this project demonstrates that actionable early-warning signals can be generated without relying on restricted student-level records.

-This work aims to give California educators, policy makers, and district leaders a scalable way to monitor emerging risk, identify structure inequities, and support strategic resource allocation.
-The project also contributes to the research gap on school-level predictors of graduation outcomes and evaluates whether open data can approximate the predictive capability of student-level systems.
+The goal is to provide California educators, policymakers, and district leaders with a scalable, transparent, and privacy-preserving tool for monitoring emerging risk, understanding systemic inequities, and supporting data-informed planning and resource allocation.

 # Partner(s)/Contributor(s)